What is a Will?

 - Identify the people whom you have a legal or moral obligation to support.

-- Note specific individual needs:
+- Note specific individual needs of your beneficiaries:

-c) ability to handle responsibility and money
+- The ability to handle money and property responsibly

 Step #2 List Your Assets – Identify the property over which you are a steward